nptrainor/internpt-manager/README.md

 c) stop - stops the rclone mount by stopping the systemd unit.
 Unmounts the Internxt Drive folder (eg. for Jess, it unmounts: /home/jess/Internxt)

-d) restart - stop and then start
+d) restart - stop and then start the internpt-manager process

 e) status - relates the status of the systemd rclone mount.
 One of: Status: Service is NOT active because it is NOT installed / Status: Service is active / Status: Service is stopped / Status: Service Status unavailable